KhennyyB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# Pointers Arrays and Strings Contd
+# Pointers, Arrays and Strings Contd